 Dr. Kristen Epps is a historian of slavery, the sectional conflict, and the Civil War.
 She is an associate professor at Kansas State University, where she offers both undergraduate and graduate courses on the Civil War and Reconstruction, Kansas history, the American West, and African American history, as well as lower-division U.S. surveys and historical methods.
-She is also interested in the intersections between religious history, reform movements (particularly abolition), and women's history.
-Kristen also serves as the Managing Editor of Kansas History: A Journal of the Central Plains.
+She is interested in the intersections between religious history, reform movements (particularly abolition), and women's history.
+Kristen also serves as the editor of Kansas History.

 Her first book, Slavery on the Periphery: The Kansas-Missouri Border in the Antebellum and Civil War Eras, was published in 2016 by the University of Georgia Press as part of the Early American Places series.
-She has also contributed to the anthology Bleeding Kansas, Bleeding Missouri: The Long Civil War on the Border and has published in Kansas History.
-A forthcoming, co-authored narrative history of Kansas is under advance contract with The University Press of Kansas and is expected to appear in 2022.
+She contributed to the anthology Bleeding Kansas, Bleeding Missouri: The Long Civil War on the Border and published in Kansas History in 2017.
+A forthcoming, co-authored narrative history of Kansas is under advance contract with The University Press of Kansas and is expected to appear in 2023.